 Can’t live without it?
 Upgrade to a Lexus LX 570

 For those who don’t want to import a new Land Cruiser into the country, Toyota hopes you will upgrade.
 The 2022 Lexus LX 570 is just a grown-up luxury version of the Toyota SUV.
 The LX has full-time four-wheel drive and Adaptive Variable Suspension for off-roading.
 Plus, plenty of active safety equipment and other upgrades to help keep you safe off-road.
 This one starts at $88,245, and yes, you can find it in the U.S. If that isn’t luxurious enough, there is also the LX 600.
 That starts at $88,245 and comes with a 409 hp twin-turbo V6 and full-time four-wheel drive.
 The Lexus SUV has the brand’s most powerful engine ever put into an LX.

 If you have connections and are outside the country, you could hypothetically have purchased the new 2022 Toyota Land Cruiser.
 However, Toyota was hip to that game.
 The automaker made the news when the new SUV dropped for making buyers sign an agreement not to sell within a year.
 If Toyota found out a person or dealership violated the Foreign Exchange and Foreign Trade Law (Foreign Exchange Law), it promised to take legal action against all involved.

 In conclusion, the Toyota Land Cruiser was discontinued because not enough people in the U.S. were buying it.
-Perhaps that was because the SUV just lasted too long and buyers did not need a replacement.
-Perhaps it could be to generate buzz for a big return to the North American market in a year or two.
+Perhaps that was because the SUV lasted too long, and buyers did not need a replacement.
+Perhaps it could be to generate buzz for a significant return to the North American market in a year or two.
 Either way, you won’t find the new version at your local dealership this year or next, most likely.